The Longevity Conversation: Redefining Life Beyond Age

 That’s the conversation we now need to be brave enough to have.

-I will be publishing a comprehensice series of 12 blogs her over the next few months to help kickstart this discussion to start and shape these discussions.
-Please engage, lets here your views and questions and get people focused on the most important discussion we can have this year!
+I will be publishing a comprehensive series of 12 blogs here over the next few months to help kickstart this discussion.
+I encourage you to engage, share your views, and ask questions.
+Let’s focus on the most important discussion we can have this year!

 Comments